datawhores/ahd_cross_seed/README.md

 **How to use**
 commandline options can be loaded with --config or -x config.
 If using a config file then a commandline option overwrites what is in the config

+You can run with
+1. ahd_cross.py --config path
+2. ahd_cross.py --options --option ....(make sure to fill out all required options)
+3. ahd_cross.py (This will start the interactive wizard)

 scanning:cross.py scan --txt=txtlocation --mvr folder(s) and or --tvr folder(s)
 note: you need to put a mvt or tvr for each different folder